Blisso

 • Account and profile: name, email address, phone number (if provided), profile photo URL, bio, language preference, account status, and authentication identifiers (e.g. Google account linkage where you use Google sign-in).

 • Organization and events: memberships, roles, events you create or help organize, RSVPs, contribution sign-ups, invites, and related metadata you or your org enter into the product.
+Cover or banner images you upload may be stored with our media host (see Sub-processors) when that integration is enabled.

 • Messaging and chat: chat messages you send in org/event rooms, and related timestamps and technical metadata needed to deliver chat.